-Results: There were three facilities that were considered low risk providers.
-We found that all three facilities were qualified facilities.
-Of these three qualified facilities, two did not provide documentation to support their uninsured costs and charges.
+Results: There were 11 facilities that were considered low risk providers.
+We found that of these 11, ten qualified for DSH payments (See Verification 1).
+We found that of the ten low risk qualified facilities, three did not provide documentation to support their uninsured costs and charges.
+We also found that the one unqualified low risk facility did not provide uninsured charge data to support its uninsured costs and charges.